Numerical optimization#

 params do not have to be vectors#

 In optimagic, params can by arbitrary pytrees.
 Examples are (nested) dictionaries of numbers, arrays and pandas objects.
+This is very useful if you have many parameters!

 def dict_sphere(params):